anshpak/rsschool-cv/cv.md

 ### Java development:
 Currently learning **Java**.
 Built a MySQL API using **Hibernate** and **JDBC**.
 Exploring the **Spring** framework.
 Completed a semester-long Java fundamentals course at university, a two-month Java intensive by Aston (self-initiated).

-## Education:
+## Education
 * Belarusian State University, Faculty of Mechanics and Mathematics.
-Bachelor's Degree: Computer Mathematics and Systems Analysis (2021 - 2025)
+Bachelor's Degree: Computer Mathematics and Systems Analysis (2021 - 2025).
 * Business analysis course at iMedia Solutions.

 ## Skills